Back to homepage

 Firstly, we recommend converting CSV data to JSON since this format opens up more opportunities for customization of the way fields are displayed on the grid.

 Next, define the first object in the JSON array that will be responsible for setting data types and captions for the fields.
 Using a separate object in the data source for defining the view and properties of the fields helps avoid manual renaming fields.
-You can learn more details about its structure in the Data types in JSON guide.
+You can learn more details about its structure in the Data types guide

 Create a report